 SAM is the new risk-based solvency regime for the South African long-term and short-term insurance industries to align the South African insurance industry with international standards.
-SAM will be based on Solvency II that is being implemented for European insurers, but it will be adapted to South African circumstances.
+SAM will be based on Solvency II that has recently been implemented for European insurers, but it will be adapted to South African circumstances.

 Solvency Capital Requirement (SCR)

 The SCR is the capital required to ensure that the (re)insurance company will be able to meet its obligations over the next 12 months with a probability of at least 99.5%, calculated in accordance with the Solvency II rules.